confluentinc/confluent-kubernetes-examples/networking/external-access-load-balancer-deploy/README.rst

 with the Kubernetes LoadBalancer service type to enable external clients to access Confluent Platform, including Kafka and other components.

+Before continuing with the scenario, ensure that you have set up the `prerequisites </README.md#prerequisites>`_.

 To complete this tutorial, you'll follow these steps:

 #.
 Set up the Kubernetes cluster for this tutorial.